 Two days ago, a 16-year-old high school boy stabbed his mother’s boyfriend to death in Kericho County.
 Apparently, he asked him “what are you doing here?
 You are not my father!?”

 His mother is widowed, so she was not having an affair.
 This also means that the boy has lost his father.
-We can assume the boy loved his father very much, if the pain of losing him is so great, he is willing to kill for a dead-man’s honor.
-Pain.
+We can assume the boy loved his father very much.
+The pain of losing him was so great, he is willing to kill for a dead-man’s honor.

 A couple of weeks earlier, two university students were having a drink at a local bar just within the proximity of their hostel.
-As they enjoyed a match between their favorite rival soccer team, you could feel the excitement, and the hype that comes about when these two particular teams are playing.
-Beer is cheap in this bar, perhaps to accommodate the students’ meager stipends.
+As they enjoyed a match between their favorite rival soccer teams, you could feel the excitement, and the hype that comes about when these two particular teams are playing.
+Beer is cheap in this bar.
+Perhaps to accommodate the students’ meager stipends.
 Food is also in plenty.